Celebrate with a wide variety of cultures at Flinders and join in on the range of events.

 We value and respect the social, cultural and linguistic diversity of our community and encourage inclusive practices in order to provide an environment that is creative, innovative, flexible and productive.

-At Flinders University, almost 5,500 international students from 90 countries make up 13 per cent of our campus population!
+At Flinders University, almost 3,500 international students from 83 countries make up 15% per cent of our campus population here at Flinders.
+Cultural Week is about awareness and respect of our diversity in the form of celebration.

 Flinders also has a rich indigenous history.
 Our various campuses across Australia operate on the traditional lands and waters of the Kaurna, Arrernte, Boandik, Bungarla, Gunditjmara, Jawoyn, Larrakia, Nauo, Ngarrindjeri, Peramangk, Wurundjeri, Yolgnu peoples.